 The U.S. private retirement saving system has undergone a major transformation over the past 25 years.
 The rate of worker participation in defined benefit pension plans is now less than half what it was in 1990 and the share of workers covered solely by a defined contribution plan has doubled over the same period.
-This shift has given workers more flexibility in how they save for retirement and also greater responsibility for ensuring the adequacy of that saving.
-In addition, for those at the point of retirement, it has shifted the risks associated with transforming wealth into retirement security from retirement plan sponsors to retirees themselves.
-Absent ready availability of or familiarity with suitable financial instruments, retirees increasingly are self-insuring against a variety of retirement risks, especially the risk of outliving their assets.
+This shift has given workers more flexibility in how they save for retirement but also greater responsibility for ensuring the adequacy of that saving.
+In addition, for those at the point of retirement, it has shifted the risks associated with transforming wealth into retirement security from retirement plan sponsors to retirees Absent ready availability of or themselves. familiarity with suitable financial instruments, retirees increasingly are self-insuring against a variety of retirement risks, especially the risk of outliving their assets.

 One option for addressing the risk of extended longevity is to purchase an insurance product known as a "longevity annuity."
-The essence of a longevity annuity is that it provides a fixed stream of payments that begins with a substantial delay from the time the contract is purchased at age 60 or 65, with payments not beginning until age 75, 80 or 85.
-While the market for deferredincome annuities (DIAs) has blossomed in recent years, many DIAs are sold to individuals in their 50s and almost all are sold with deferral periods of less than 15 years.
+The essence of a longevity annuity is that it provides a fixed stream of payments that begin with a substantial delay from the time the contract is purchased.
+A longevity annuity purchased at age 60 or 65, for example, might begin payments at age 75, 80 or 85.
+While the market for deferred-income annuities (DIAs) has blossomed in recent years, available data suggest that many DIAs are sold to individuals in their 50s and almost all are sold with deferral periods of less than 15 years, with payments scheduled to begin well before late old age.
 The current market for true longevity annuities remains very thin.

 Although sometimes discussed as financial products, longevity annuities more accurately are characterized as insurance products.
-A 60 year-old male who purchases a longevity annuity with a 20 year deferral period has only about a 50 percent chance of receiving any payments and the premiums of those in the risk pool who die before reaching the age of first payment support the payments to those who do.
+A 60-year-old male who purchases a longevity annuity with a 20 year deferral period has only about a 50 percent chance of receiving any payment and the premiums of those in the risk pool who die before reaching the age of first payment support the payments to those who live to older ages.
 This design means that longevity annuities may be better structured to address longevity risk than other financial products.
-Indeed, theoretical models of the value of longevity annuities show that they can substantially increase retirees' welfare by offering protection against longevity risk at a much lower cost than strategies predicated on purchase of immediate annuities or gradual decumulation of retirement assets invested in bonds and equities.
+Indeed, theoretical models show that longevity annuities hold the potential to increase retirees' welfare by offering protection against longevity risk at a much lower cost than strategies predicated on purchase of immediate annuities or gradual decumulation of retirement assets invested in bonds and equities.

 There is a wide gulf, however, between the theoretical benefits offered by longevity annuities and real-world markets.
-Today's retirees rarely are offered annuities of any sort, let alone longevity annuities, in their workplace retirement plans, and few Americans choose to purchase annuities either within or outside their employersponsored accounts.
+Today's retirees rarely are offered annuities of any sort, let alone longevity annuities, in their workplace retirement plans, and few Americans choose to purchase annuities either within or outside their employer-sponsored accounts.
 The barriers to a more robust market for longevity annuities are diverse, ranging from consumer decision making that does not account adequately for longevity risk to the fiduciary concerns of employers to incomplete markets for the hedging of risk by insurance companies.

-In this paper, we begin by highlighting how recent trends in the retirement security landscape have precipitated a need among middle- to upper-middle income Americans for products that offer protection against longevity risk.
-Next we examine the market for longevity annuities, considering whether longevity annuities can overcome some of the barriers that have impeded the growth of the market for immediate annuities and whether-and to what extent-longevity annuities can improve retirement security.
-The paper then addresses potential barriers to the development of a more robust market for longevity annuities and offers a menu of potential reforms to bolster this fledgling market.
+In this paper, we begin by highlighting how recent trends in the retirement security landscape have precipitated a need among middle- to upper-middle-income Americans for products that offer protection against longevity risk.
+Next we examine the market for longevity annuities, drawing comparisons to the market for immediate annuities and considering whether expanded use of longevity annuities might be a more appealing route to improved retirement security.
+The paper then addresses current impediments to the development of a more robust market for longevity annuities and offers a menu of potential reforms to bolster this fledgling market.